 If the PlayStation 4 will be remembered for one thing, it will be its integration into this decade's "share everything" culture.
 Sharing in-game photos and videos have been a feature since console launch and the size and scope of its abilities have only grown in time.

-One year ago, sharing videos and screens was limited to social networks and the PSN.
+Only a few years ago, sharing videos and screens was limited to social networks and the PSN.
 Now, if you want to upload your video to YouTube or edit it in the PS4's basic video editor, Share Play, that's no problem.
 In a perfect world we'd be able to plug in a thumb drive and grab the raw video but, in the meantime at least, that's not allowed.
 But perhaps that will change in year two.

 Streaming to Twitch and UStream is just as simple as saving locally.
 Just tap the share button and select "Broadcast gameplay" and away you go on the path to internet stardom.
 It's quite painless to set up, especially compared to the third-party mechanics needed to employ this on a last-gen system.